 - Blueberry Pie Filling

-- Then take your box of dry yellow cake mix and pour it over the top.
+Step 2: Then take the box of dry yellow cake mix and pour it over the top.
 Try to sprinkle it evenly and to cover as much of the blueberry filling as possible.

 Dutch Oven Blueberry Cobbler with Cake Mix